jes-sherborne/jquery-signature-panel-plugin/README.markdown

 * Safari (iOS 4+)
 * Chrome

 SignaturePanel has been tested with jQuery 1.4.4 and later.
-Earlier versions are likely to work as well but have not been tested.
+Earlier versions are also likely to work but have not been tested.

-The optional server-side code to generate images has been tested in the following languages (note that many other versions--both earlier and later--are likely to work as well).:
+The optional server-side code to generate images has been tested in the following languages (note that many other versions--both earlier and later--are also likely to work).:

 * Ruby 1.8.7
 * Python 2.7.1